 As with most hotels with a view, the higher your room, the better the view will be.
 Rooms start on the 6th floor, but you won’t want to be much lower than the 12th floor to be able to experience the great views that the hotel is known for.

 The best view is from the 33rd floor of the hotel, which is the highest accessible floor.

 This floor features several ballrooms, so it may not be open to guests at all times, but the view from up here makes a stay at the Loews Hotel worthwhile on its own.
 Looking out over the city, you’ll be greeted by one of the best views available in Philadelphia.

 Of course, if you have a view looking west on the top 15-20 floors, you’ll be able to enjoy this amazing view from the comfort of your own room.
 I’d imagine the sunsets from here must be amazing!

 Okay, enough about the view.
 While that’s certainly amazing, you might actually be interested to know what the rooms are like.

 I’m happy to report that the rooms at the Loews Hotel in Philadelphia are just as amazing as the view.
 I’ve never stayed at a Loews Hotel before, so I can’t compare this hotel to their other properties.
 However, I found the room to be in line with what I would expect from a higher-end hotel brand.

-If you found this review helpful and would like to book a stay, consider booking through this link (where we will receive a small percentage of the sale at no cost to you), or you can book directly through the hotel’s website.
+If you found this review helpful and would like to book a stay, consider checking prices and booking through this link.

 Note: My stay at the Loews Philadelphia Hotel was hosted by the hotel.
 However, the opinions expressed are my own.